c-blake/cligen/README.md

 ordinarily, this can be used to parse the same Nim type differently, detect when the user alters the parameter from the default, count utterances, etc.

-You can also use this mechanism to override existing cligen/argcvt parser/helpers if if the built-ins are not what you want.
+This same mechanism can override existing cligen/argcvt parser/helpers if the built-ins are not what you want.
+Consulting cligen/argcvt for examples is a good idea.

 ### Subcommands, dispatch to object init